cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Group: edwards25519 {{!RFC8032}}
   - Cofactor (`h`): 8
+  - Order: 2^252 + 27742317777372353535851937790883648493 (see {{?RFC7748}})
+  - Identity: As defined in {{RFC7748}}.
+  - RandomScalar: Implemented by generating a random 32-byte string and invoking DeserializeScalar on the result.
+  - RandomNonZeroScalar: Implemented by generating a random 32-byte string that is not equal to the all-zero string and invoking DeserializeScalar on the result.
   - SerializeElement: Implemented as specified in {{!RFC8032, Section 5.1.2}}.
   - DeserializeElement: Implemented as specified in {{!RFC8032, Section 5.1.3}}.
     Additionally, this function validates that the resulting element is not the group